 “Things outlast us, they know more about us than we know about them: they carry the experience they have had with us inside them and are—in fact—the book of our history opened before us” - WG Sebald, Unrecounted

 December 2021 will mark twenty years since the author and UEA professor WG Sebald died of a heart attack while driving his car to his home in Poringland.
-Max, as he was known to his friends and colleagues, taught at UEA for thirty years, and established the British Centre for Literary Translation.
+Max, as he was known to his friends and colleagues, taught at UEA for thirty years, and established the British Centre for Literary Translation in 1989.

 Now known the world over for books including Austerlitz, The Emigrants, and the Rings of Saturn (the 'most peculiar of East Anglian travelogues'), and once considered a possible recipient of a posthumous Nobel Prize, his story, one of dichotomy, of interdisiplinarity, reflects that of the East Anglian university at which he taught.